 On the plus side, making realistic MIDI music is a noble, marketable, fun skill, and learning it will without a doubt make you a better musician.

-Learn more about working in a DAW such as Ableton Live to create more compelling music with our various available #Produce courses, such as Beat Making in Ableton Live, Making Music from Everyday Items, Live Clicks and Backing Tracks, and Unlocking the Emotional Power of Chords.
+Learn more about working in a DAW such as Ableton Live to create more compelling music with our various available #Produce courses, such as Beat Making in Ableton Live, Unlocking the Emotional Power of Chords, and Making Realistic MIDI Strings.